Oral Health and Dental Specialists

 What is a general dentist (DDS or DMD)?

-Upon graduation from dental school -- to become a general dentist -- a dentist is awarded either a DDS or a DMD degree:
+Upon graduation from dental school, a dentist is awarded either a DDS or a DMD degree:

 DDS - doctor of dental surgery